Inductive logic programming at 30: Recursion

 Because of the symbolic representation and the recursive nature, this program generalises to lists of arbitrary length and which contain arbitrary elements (e.g. integers and characters).
 In general, without recursion, it can be difficult for an ILP system to generalise from small numbers of examples \cite{datacurate}.

 Older ILP systems struggle to learn recursive programs, especially from small numbers of training examples.
 A common limitation with existing approaches is that they rely on \emph{bottom clause} construction \cite{progol}.
-In this approach, for each example, an ILP system creates the most specific clause that entails the example, and then tries to generalise the clause to entail other examples.
+In this approach, for each example, an ILP system creates the most specific clause that entails the example and then tries to generalise the clause to entail other examples.
 However, this sequential covering approach requires examples of both the base and inductive cases.
+The classical ILP system FOIL \cite{foil} also struggles to learn recursive programs because it induces programs one clause at a time.

 Interest in recursion has resurged with the introduction of meta-interpretive learning (MIL) \cite{mugg:metalearn,mugg:metagold,metaho} and the MIL system Metagol \cite{metagol}.
 The key idea of MIL is to use \emph{metarules} \cite{reduce}, or program templates, to restrict the form of inducible programs, and thus the hypothesis space\footnote{ The idea of using metarules to restrict the hypothesis space has been widely adopted by many approaches \cite{wang2014structure,awscp,DBLP:conf/nips/Rocktaschel017,dilp,DBLP:journals/ml/BainS18,hexmil}.
 However, despite their now widespread use, there is little work determining which metarules to use for a given learning task (\cite{reduce} is an exception), which future work must address. }.
 A metarule is a higher-order clause.
 For instance, the \emph{chain} metarule is $P(A,B) \leftarrow Q(A,C), R(C,B)$, where the letters $P$, $Q$, and $R$ denote higher-order variables and $A$, $B$ and $C$ denote first-order variables.
 The goal of a MIL system, such as Metagol, is to find substitutions for the higher-order variables.
 For instance, the \emph{chain} metarule allows Metagol to induce programs such as \tw{f(A,B):- tail(A,C),head(C,B)}\footnote{Metagol can induce longer clauses though predicate invention, which is described in Section \ref{sec:pi}.}.
 Metagol induces recursive programs using recursive metarules, such as the \emph{tailrec} metarule \emph{P(A,B) $\leftarrow$ Q(A,C), P(C,B)}.